kerryjiang/SuperSocket.Document/180-Enable-Transport-Layer-Security-TLS-in-SuperSocket.md

 You should update your configuration to use the certificate file following the below steps:

-1. set security attribute for the listener; This attribute is for the TLS protocols what the listener will support; The appilicable values include "Tls11", "Tls12", "Tls13" and so on; Multiple values should be seperated by comma, like "Tls11,Tls12,Tls13";
+1. set the attribute "enabledSslProtocols" for the listener's authenticationOptions; This attribute is for the TLS protocols what the listener will support; The appilicable values include "Tls11", "Tls12", "Tls13" and so on; Multiple values should be seperated by comma, like "Tls11,Tls12,Tls13";
-2. add the certificate option node under the listener node;
+2. add the certificate options node under the listener/authenticationOptions;

 The configuration should look like: